AztecProtocol/aztec-packages/docs/docs/concepts/foundation/accounts/authwit.md

 title: Authentication Witness
 ---

-Authentication Witness is a scheme for authentication actions on Aztec, so users can allow third-parties (eg protocols or other users) to execute an action on their behalf.
+Authentication Witness is a scheme for authenticating actions on Aztec, so users can allow third-parties (eg protocols or other users) to execute an action on their behalf.

 ## Background